From Witness-Space Sharpness To Family-Pointwise Exactness For The Solvability Complexity Index: Abstract Upgrade Theorems

-This negative corollary shows that continuous transport saturation is too strong for the full families from \cref{sec:Koopman}.
-The next proposition shows, on a natural finite ambient class from the spectral SCI literature, that \cref{thm:raw-nonprincipality-criteria} is not merely formal: the exact layer can genuinely fail to be principal because two exact problems are transport-incompatible.
+This negative corollary shows that continuous transport saturation is strictly stronger than witness-space sharpness.
+The next proposition shows, on a natural finite ambient class from spectral SCI, that non-principality can also occur because two exact problems are transport-incompatible.

 \begin{proposition}[A natural non-principal ambient class at height \(3\)] Adopt the blind discrete-spectrum exact-input SCI problems from \cite[\S 3.4.3]{ColbrookHansen22}:

 where

 and